Richie Rich (1996 TV series)

-Richie Rich is a 1996 animated television series produced by Harvey Films and Film Roman and distributed by Claster Television.
+Richie Rich is a 1996 animated television series produced by The Harvey Entertainment Company and Film Roman and distributed by Claster Television.
 It is based on the Harvey Comics character of the same name.
 It aired for one season, and also includes select Harveytoons shorts.

 Unlike the Hanna-Barbera version which depicted a somewhat older Richie closer to adolescence, this revival series was more faithful to the comics, as Richie Rich appeared in his original form as a younger child in his tuxedo and shorts.